atomicfi/quantum-example/README.md

 ## Getting Started

 Reach out to AtomicFI to request access to the QuantumJS and MuppetJS respositories.
-Create a personal access token in Github that will be used to install the Atomic packages.
+Create a personal access token in Github that uses the `read:packages` scope.
+This token will be used to install the Atomic packages.
 Add this PAT to your shell profile as `ATOMIC_PACKAGES_TOKEN`.

 ### Web Application
 ```shell